Goodman-liyu/InverTune/README.md

 # InverTune

-This project provides tools for analyzing, detecting, and mitigating backdoor attacks in CLIP models.
+This repository contains the code implementation for the paper “InverTune: Removing Backdoors from Multimodal Contrastive Learning Models via Trigger Inversion and Activation Tuning”.

 ## Project Structure